 Key Tracks: The Art of Life, Desert Dance

-* -- Because the entirety of Tribe did not feature the complete original lineup of Queensryche, we've spotlighted only the tracks from the record that had all five original members of the band involved in the writing and/or recording.
-Completists can look up the entire CD online, but for those only interested in checking out tracks by the full original lineup, simply download the above cuts from your digital source of choice.
+* -- Because the entirety of Tribe did not feature the complete original lineup of Queensryche, we've spotlighted only the tracks from the record that had all five original members of the band involved.
+Completists can look up the entire CD online (there are some good songs), but for those only interested in checking out tracks by the full original lineup, simply download the above cuts from your digital source of choice.

 ** -- "Justified" was written and partially recorded during the Tribe sessions before Chris re-departed the band.
 It wasn't finished being recorded until 2007, and it appears on the deluxe edition of a multi-lineup greatest hits packaged titled Sign of the Times – The Best of Queensryche.
 "Justified" was mixed by Terry Date.

 Notes: As you can imagine, particularly given the details above, Tribe wasn't an easy record to make.
 Initially, Jackson, Rockenfield and Wilton began writing the music themselves.
 As they fleshed out songs, Tate allegedly disapproved of the overall direction and started seeking input from outside writers, including his members of his solo band and journeyman guitarist Mike Stone.
 As a result, Jackson, Rockenfield and Wilton became frustrated with Tate, leading to a public blow-up in summer 2002.
 A public reconciliation was made and as mentioned earlier, at some point Chris DeGarmo became aware of the music his former bandmates were writing and reached out to be a part of the process.